AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 ### Create a chat room

-Only the [app super admin](https://docs-preprod.agora.io/en/agora-chat/agora_chat_restful_chatroom_superadmin) can call `CreateRoom` to create a chat room and set the chat room attributes such as the chat room subject, description, and the maximum number of members.
+Only the [app super admin](https://docs-preprod.agora.io/en/agora-chat/agora_chat_restful_chatroom_superadmin) can call `CreateRoom` to create a chat room and set the chat room attributes such as the chat room name, description, and the maximum number of members.
 Once a chat room is created, the super admin automatically becomes the chat room owner.

 The following code sample shows how to create a chat room: